Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 March 1964: The Saints were assigned the Douglas A-4E Skyhawk

-June 1965: Commander H. T. Jenkins, VA-163 Skipper, led the first major strike of the war in Skyhawks against the Dam Dinh, North Vietnam POL storage facility.
+June 1965: Cdr.
+Harry T. Jenkins, VA-163 Skipper, led the first major strike of the war in Skyhawks against the Dam Dinh, North Vietnam POL storage facility.

-September 9, 1965: CDR (later VADM) James B. Stockdale, Commander Air Wing 16, was shot down by enemy anti-aircraft fire while flying with VA-163 in A-4E Skyhawk BuNo.
-151134 AH 352 on a combat mission over North Vietnam.
+September 9, 1965: Cdr. (later VAdm.)
+James B. Stockdale, Commander Air Wing 16, ejected (BuNo 151134, AH 352) and was captured when he was hit by 57mm AAA during an attack on railway sidings about 15 miles S of Thanh Hoa.
+Cdr.
 Stockdale spent 7+ years as a Prisoner Of War until his release in early 1973.

 Late March-Early April 1966: VA-163 A-4E AH/3xx Crashed on bombing range Chocolate Mountains, CA during simulated Alpha strike from Oriskany.
 Dan Kapner killed.